Cydney Clanton

-Cydney Clanton (born July 18, 1989) is an American professional golfer who has played on the LPGA Tour and the Symetra Tour.
-She has won twice on the Symetra Tour and once on the LPGA Tour.
+Cydney Clanton (born July 18, 1989) is an American professional golfer who has played on the LPGA Tour and the Epson Tour.
+She has won three times on the Epson Tour and once on the LPGA Tour.

 Amateur career

 Clanton played college golf at Auburn University where she won twice.
 She also won the North and South Women's Amateur.
 She played on the winning 2010 Curtis Cup team where she won two matches and halved a third.
 She also played on the U.S. team at the 2010 Espirito Santo Trophy that finished second to the South Korea team.

 Professional career

 Clanton turned professional in 2011 and played on the Symetra Tour that year.
 She earned her LPGA Tour card for 2012 through the LPGA Final Qualifying Tournament.
 She has played on both tours since: winning the 2013 Four Winds Invitational and 2019 Murphy USA El Dorado Shootout on the Symetra Tour and the 2019 Dow Great Lakes Bay Invitational on the LPGA Tour.
 The Dow tournament was a team event where she partnered with Jasmine Suwannapura.